vptheron/mint-dev-environment/README.md

 * `mint-dev-environment.username` - the username of the account to set up (note that part of this cookbook will perform system-wide changes).
 * `mint-dev-environment.full_name` - the full name of the user.
 * `mint-dev-environment.email_address` - the email address of the user.
-* `mint-dev-environment.desktop` - the desktop environment to configure.
-Valid values are `cinnamon` and `mate`, other values are ignored (so to skip the desktop environment configuration just set this attribute to `none` for example).

 ## Running the installer